databrickslabs/ucx/README.md

 Databricks CLI command.
 For example, you can run "*databricks clusters list -p prod*" and check that the Prod clusters are being returned.
 Once the profile is verified, you can run UCX install for that specific
-profile: "*databricks labs install ucx -p prod*".
+profile: `databricks labs install ucx -p prod`.

 **Account Level:** Multiple account level profiles are set in the .databrickscfg file.